blake-enyart/heretolearn_django/README.md

 * Gradient boosted model training
 * matplotlib and seaborn visualization

- This app integrates with [Here To Learn](https://young-anchorage-86985.herokuapp.com), a Rails application, which presents the data and serves as the interface for teachers and students.
+ This app is one-third of a Service Oriented Architecture (SOA) app called Here To Learn which integrates with a [Rails application](https://github.com/carriewalsh/HereToLearn) which presents the data and serves as the interface for teachers and students and a [Sinatra application](https://github.com/JennicaStiehl/surveys) which stores survey information gathered from students.

 **Rails App Integration Highlight:**
 * Chart.js presentation of data